zachmetcalf/shared-project/docs/setup/open.md

 ## Working in Visual Studio

-To open your projects in Visual Studio, set the contents to `.vs\CMakeWorkspaceSettings.json` to the following:
+To open your projects in Visual Studio, set the contents of `.vs\CMakeWorkspaceSettings.json` to the following:

 ```json
 {